cozuya/secret-hitler/README.md

 **Start development:**

+Start the redis server.

 ```bash
 yarn dev
 ```

 Navigate to: http://localhost:8080

 You'll most likely need a browser extension such as Chrome's [SessionBox](https://chrome.google.com/webstore/detail/sessionbox-free-multi-log/megbklhjamjbcafknkgmokldgolkdfig?hl=en) to have multiple sessions on the same browser.
 No, incognito will not work.
-When developing in Chrome, you'll want to check "disable cache" on the network tab - my webpack setup isn't great and it doesn't cache bust itself.
+When developing in Chrome, you'll want to check "disable cache" on the network tab - the webpack setup isn't great and it doesn't cache bust itself.
 Also it will be very helpful to make all of the "quickdefault" accounts with the default password, `snipsnap`, so that you can log in to an account in one click.
 There is a yarn script you may run once `server` or `dev` yarn scripts are already running called `create-accounts` which will attempt to populate all of the helper accounts into the database.

 ```bash
 yarn create-accounts